 - Sensors supported

-- Hall sensors and QEI (Quadrature Encoder Interface)
+- Hall sensors, Resolvers, QEI (Quadrature Encoder Interface)

 - Mechanical analysis

-- Speed, Acceleration, Angle (QEI method), Direction, and Torque
+- Speed, Acceleration, Angle (QEI method), Direction, Torque, Mechanical Power, and System Efficiency

 - Harmonic gating